Colorful wooden buildings reflected in the water in one of the best cities in Norway to visit

 Drøbak: Christmas Spirit and Maritime History

-Nestled on the narrow part of the Oslofjord, Drøbak enchants visitors with its cobbled streets and colorful wooden houses.
-This quaint town has preserved its historical character while offering a relaxed coastal atmosphere that feels worlds away from Oslo’s hustle.
+Set the narrow part of the Oslofjord, Drøbak enchants visitors with its cobbled streets and colorful wooden houses.
+This small town has preserved its historical character while offering a relaxed coastal atmosphere that feels worlds away from Oslo’s hustle.

 Drøbak is also known as the home of Norway’s year-round Christmas House (Julehuset), making it a delightful destination regardless of when you visit.
 The town’s festive spirit, peaceful streets, and artisan galleries create a welcoming atmosphere that captures the essence of small-town Norwegian charm.